Skip to main content

 Brunede Kartofler

-Caramelized potatoes - small boiled potatoes cooked in caramelized sugar and butter until golden brown.
-Essential Christmas side dish.
-Sweet-savory combination.
-Served with flæskesteg and rødkål.
+Caramelized potatoes: small boiled potatoes turned in caramelized sugar and butter until golden.
+A sweet-savory Christmas side that almost always shares the plate with flæskesteg and rødkål.

 Allergens: